 Reaching consensus on how to govern and regulate (or not) the internet and internet-related activity.

-Japan: Reaching consensus on of how to govern and regulate (or not) the internet and internet-related activity.
+Japan: Recoginize the importance of how to govern and regulate (or not) the internet and internet-related activity.

-United Kingdom: Reaching consensus on how to govern and regulate (or not) the internet and internet-related activity
+United Kingdom: Ensuring that there continues to be an enabling approach to the governance of the Internet, which ensures that it keeps and maintains its innovative capabilities and capacity for development, that drives economic and social wellbeing amongst peoples of the World.

-Egypt: Reaching consensus on how to
+Egypt: Reaching consensus on how to enhance cooperation among all stakeholders in issues related to internet, but not the day to day technical issues.

-UNESCO: Reaching consensus on how to govern and regulate (or not) the internet and internet-related activity.
+UNESCO: Reaching consensus on how to govern and regulate (or not) the Internet and Internet-related activity.
 (Can 20 and 21 be combined)

-CDT: Reaching consensus on how to govern and regulate (or not) the internet and internet-related activity.
+CDT: Reaching multistakeholder consensus on how to govern and regulate (or not) the internet and internet-related activity.

-USA: Reaching consensus on Internethow Internetto govern and regulate (or not) the Internet and Internet-related activity.
+USA: Reaching consensus on the role of governments in international Internet-related public policy issues.InternetInternetInternet

-Sweden: Reaching consensus on how to govern and regulate (or not) the internet and internet-related activity.
+Sweden: Further developing and refining the distributed, bottom-up Internet governance mechanisms and recognizing that they are both a reflection of the technology itself, as well as a fundamental enabler for innovation and growth on the Internet.

 Cuba: Recoginize the importance of how to govern and regulate (or not) the internet and internet-related activity.